jarsnow/510_final_project/README.md

 * R - representing the right trigger input
 * C - representing the double simultaneous Y and B button input
 * D - representing the triple simultaneous Y, B, and right trigger input
+* T - representing holding a button for a small period of time

 \* The input for the focus strike requires you to be in focus mode, which the player is assumed to be in at the time of the input.